Fires in tunnels

 - Turn on your hazard lights and switch off your engine

-- Exit your vehicle after checking for oncoming traffic, or exit from the passenger side and get behind a barrier
+- Check for oncoming traffic and when safe exit your vehicle, or exit from the passenger side and move to a cross passage door

 - Use one of the emergency phones along the tunnel wall to call for help

 - If in doubt about your safety, leave the tunnel via the nearest exit

 Clem7, Legacy Way and AirportlinkM7 tunnels have overhead sprinkler systems to help put out fires.
 This means the control room can activate a downpour directly onto a fire.
 It's very important that if a downpour of water is activated, you DON’T drive through it.